controlecidadao/samantha_ia/README.md

 Also displays the output of the Python interpreter when it is other than '' (empty string).

-The first time the button is pressed, it takes a few seconds for the window to appear.
+The first time the button is pressed, the browser takes a few seconds to load (default: Microsoft Edge).

 ---